querkmachine/FSFrontEndDocs/authoring-guidelines/writing-css-sass.md

 Do not use the default colour values that exist in CSS except for debugging or rapid prototyping purposes.
 They’re semantically inconsistent (`gray` is darker than `darkgray`, for example) and sometimes even render differently between browsers.
 They’re not to be trusted.

 ## Vendor prefixes
-&zwnj;<mark>Do not write vendor prefixes into code</mark>, instead use a tool like [Autoprefixer](https://github.com/postcss/autoprefixer) to add these programatically.
+&zwnj;<mark>Do not write vendor prefixes into code</mark>, instead use a tool like [Autoprefixer](https://github.com/postcss/autoprefixer) to add these programmatically.
 This makes the code easier to scan and allows us to configure browser support from the Gulp configuration like a boss.

 If you're in an environment where Autoprefixer isn't available, then you may write vendor prefixes into your code.